 Maggie L Walker was one of America’s pioneer civil rights activists and a trailblazer for African American women in business and banking.
 Her activism and achievements were recognized in 1975 when Congress designated the Maggie L Walker National Historic Site in Richmond, Virginia.

 Visitors to this historic site can explore her life, work, and legacy.
-The site includes her former home turned into a museum and features artifacts and photographs from her life.
+The site includes her former home turned into a museum and features artefacts and photographs from her life.

 Black History Museum and Cultural Center of Virginia